HelloKeerthana/Login-page-using-flask/README.md

 └── static/                      # Static files (CSS, JS, images)
     └── css/
         └── main2.css            # CSS file for styling

+This is a simple Flask web application that demonstrates how to structure a project with templates and static files.

+## Project Structure

+The project follows the typical Flask application layout with `app.py` (or `app2.py` in this case), `templates/` for HTML files, and `static/` for CSS/JS files.

+Here is the directory structure:

 app.py: Contains the Flask app logic and routes.